 Need extra motivation?
 Try these tips from Julia Goldie, Life Enrichment Director and fitness instructor at Era Living Aljoya Thornton Place.

 Find an exercise or movement you love

 Building new habits is enough of a challenge.
 Trying to stick with something you dread is adding an unnecessary hurdle to exercise.
+Adhering to a health plan can be difficult.
+Many people force themselves to stick to a plan by signing up for monthly vitamin subscriptions, paying for a gym membership in advance, or buying expensive home exercise equipment.
 When it’s movement that makes you feel good, it’s much easier to make it a part of your life.

 Pick your most energetic time of the day